Who we Are

 Anne Willieme, M.F.A.

-Anne Willieme is the founder and director of ArtMed inSight which investigates connections between art, perception and medicine.
-ArtMed inSight specializes in the development of educational programs for physicians and healthcare professionals which use art to help them strengthen their visual diagnostic and communication expertise.
+Anne Willieme is the founder and director of ArtMed inSight which investigates connections between art and perception in medicine and beyond.
+ArtMed inSight specializes in the development of training programs for physicians, healthcare personnel as well as growth-seeking professionals and organizations.
+Our methods uses art to help participants strengthen their visual diagnostic/analytical, communication, and creative thinking expertise.
 ArtMed inSight also focuses on the creation and design of sensory-based art installations for medical and high-stress settings.

 Willieme is recognized as an expert in the art and medicine domain and brings to her leadership in the field over 20 years of experience as a visual artist, art lecturer, collaborator with leading museums in the U.S. such as the MET Museum, innovative curricula designer, and passionate creator of art, medicine and science synergies.

-She is also a frequent speaker on art as well as art and medicine.
-She has presented and participated in conferences both in the US and abroad.
-One of her course designs was the topic of two research papers.
-One published in Academic Medicine shows increased reflection and perceptual skills medical students at Columbia University Medical Center and Weill Cornell Medical College, the other which came out in Medical Teacher demonstrates increased creativity, self-awareness, and stress reduction for the NYU students, who took the class.
+She is also a frequent speaker on art and perception as well as art and medical education.
+She has presented and participated in conferences both in the U.S. and abroad.
+Her courses have been the topic of research papers.
+One published in Academic Medicine showed increased reflection and perceptual skills for medical students at Columbia University Medical Center and Weill Cornell Medical College who took her class.
+Another study led by NYU and published in Medical Teacher demonstrated increased creativity, self-awareness, and stress reduction for the NYU students, who participated in her course.
 For more information see here.

 Anne Willieme also writes on art and health and her articles have appeared in publications such as Alive and Spirituality and Health Magazine.
 As a multimedia artist, Willieme works with a diverse media including choreography, photography, printing, painting, and installation.
 Her exhibition and art installation experience includes works in galleries and public spaces in major cities in both the U.S. and Europe.